Privacy Policy

 Purposes of the processing

-In the following, we inform you about the legal basis of the Data Protection Regulation (DSGVO) on the basis of which we process personal data.
-Please note that in addition to the provisions of the GDPR, the national data protection provisions in your or our country of residence and domicile may apply.
-Furthermore, should more specific legal bases be relevant in individual cases, we will inform you of these in the data protection declaration.
+Below, we share the legal basis of the General Data Protection Regulation (GDPR) on which we process personal data.
+Please note that in addition to the provisions of the GDPR, national data protection regulations may apply in your or our country of residence or domicile.
+Should more specific legal bases be relevant in individual cases, we will inform you of these in the privacy policy.

-Consent (Art.
+- Consent (Art.
 6 para.
-1 p.
-1 lit. a.
-DSGVO) – The data subject has given his/her consent to the processing of personal data relating to him/her for a specific purpose or purposes.
+1 sentence 1 lit. a GDPR) – The data subject has given consent to the processing of their personal data for one or more specific purposes.

-Performance of a contract and pre-contractual enquiries (Art.
+- Contract fulfillment and pre-contractual inquiries (Art.
 6 para.
-1 p.
-1 lit. b.
-DSGVO) – Processing is necessary for the performance of a contract to which the data subject is party or for the performance of pre-contractual measures taken at the data subject’s request.
+1 sentence 1 lit. b.
+GDPR) – Processing is necessary for the performance of a contract to which the data subject is party or in order to take steps at the request of the data subject prior to entering into a contract.

-Legitimate interests (Art.
+- Legitimate interests (Art.
 6 para.
-1 p.
-1 lit. f.
-DSGVO) – Processing is necessary for the purposes of the legitimate interests of the controller or a third party, unless such interests are overridden by the interests or fundamental rights and freedoms of the data subject which require the protection of personal data.
+1 sentence 1 lit. f GDPR) – Processing is necessary to safeguard the legitimate interests of the controller or a third party, unless the interests or fundamental rights and freedoms of the data subject requiring the protection of personal data prevail.

-We take appropriate technical and organisational measures to ensure a level of protection appropriate to the risk in accordance with the legal requirements, taking into account the state of the art, the implementation costs and the nature, scope, circumstances and purposes of the processing as well as the different probabilities of occurrence and the extent of the threat to the rights and freedoms of natural persons.
+We take appropriate technical and organizational measures in accordance with legal requirements, taking into account the state of the art, implementation costs, and the nature, scope, circumstances, and purposes of processing, as well as the varying likelihood and severity of threats to the rights and freedoms of natural persons, to ensure a level of protection appropriate to the risk.

-If we process data in a third country (i.e. outside the European Union (EU), the European Economic Area (EEA)) or the processing takes place in the context of the use of third-party services or the disclosure or transfer of data to other persons, bodies or companies, this is only done in accordance with the statutory requirements.
+If we process data in a third country (i.e., outside the European Union (EU) or the European Economic Area (EEA)) or if processing takes place in connection with the use of third-party services or the disclosure or transfer of data to other persons, bodies, or companies, this will only be done in accordance with the legal requirements.

 Cookies are text files that contain data from visited websites or domains and are stored by a browser on the user’s computer.
-A cookie is primarily used to store information about a user during or after their visit within an online offering.
-Stored information may include, for example, language settings on a website, login status, a shopping cart or where a video was watched.
-The term cookies also includes other technologies that perform the same functions as cookies (e.g. where user details are stored using pseudonymous online identifiers, also known as “user IDs”).
+A cookie primarily serves to store information about a user during or after their visit to an online offering.
+The stored information may include, for example, the language settings on a website, the login status, a shopping cart, or the point at which a video was viewed.
+We also include other technologies that perform the same functions as cookies (e.g., when user information is stored using pseudonymous online identifiers, also known as “user IDs”) under the term “cookies.”

 The following cookie types and functions are distinguished: